Sewer56/CriFs.V2.Hook.ReloadedII/docs/adding-game-support.md

 !!! note "In some rare cases, Lumen signatures might find the function, but our signatures didn't; try searching name in 'functions' window first."

+!!! danger "Doublecheck (using the info below) that your existing signatures taken from other games are correct."

 ### Getting CRI Version

 Open the Strings window (`View` -> `Open Subviews` -> `Strings`), filter for string `CRI File System/` and doubleclick the result.